approov/quickstart-flutter-graphql/src/app-final/README.md

 cd src/app-final
 ```

+Next, follow these instructions:

+* Ensure you have the Approov CLI installed by typing in your terminal `approov`.
+If not, you can follow [these instructions](https://approov.io/docs/latest/approov-installation/) to install it.
-Now, follow the instructions for the [Approov Plugin Setup](/README.md#approov-plugin-setup), and return here when you arrive to the instruction to edit the `pubspec.yml` file.
+* [Approov Plugin Setup](/README.md#approov-plugin-setup) - follow all steps until you arrive to the step to edit the `pubspec.yml` file and then return here to continue.

-Next, while inside the `src/app-final` folder, open this files:
+Now, while inside the `src/app-final` folder, open this files:

 * `pubspec.yaml`
 * `lib/config/client.dart`